happypeter/happyschool/src/pages/001-rust/index.md

 ## Conclusion

 Rust preserves the conveniences of high-level languages in low-level land.
 It's as fast as C/C++, and as safe and easy to use as higher-level languages like Python/Ruby or Haskell.
 That's why lots of peope move to rust land from the higher or lower world.

+That's all for this episode, if want some discussion, I am happypeter1983 on twitter.

 Ref:
 - https://medium.com/@Aimeedeer/why-rust-c877fba0ca94